Test in production without watermarks.

 }

-public class Dog : Animal // Error: Cannot be inherited
+// public class Dog : Animal // Error: Cannot inherit from sealed class 'Animal'

 public sealed class Animal